 Get Data from Web means each time you start working in Store Manager you should launch the appropriate command from the Preferences or the top toolbar of the program or pressing simultaneously on the following hotkeys [Ctrl+G].
 It allows retrieving data from the database, which is placed remotely (somewhere locally).

 1. Go to Tools -> Database Bridge -> Get Data from Web (CTRL + G)

 2. Open the Preferences and in the Database connection form you will see the necessary option to perform:

 Wait while data is transferred.
 Depending on database size and connection speed, it may take from few seconds to several hours (large database + slow connection).

 Follow few steps of Backup/Restore wizard.
 Afterward, you get the actual store's database.
 Now you may work with your data - add/modify products, categories, import products etc.

 Note: It is strongly recommended to make the full database backup before you proceed.
 You can make a backup using Tools -> Database Backup/Restore wizard.

-Since the latest update, the newest version of Store Manager allows configuring some advanced settings details such as SSL version and Server Name Indication in the Database Connection form.
+Store Manager allows configuring some advanced settings details, such as SSL version and Server Name Indication in the Database Connection form.

-If you have the private SSL certificate to make your connection more security you can choose the correct version of the Secure Sockets Layer from the drop-down list and check the SNI fields if you are using such extension as well.
+If you have the private SSL certificate, to make your connection more secure choose the correct version of the Secure Sockets Layer from the drop-down list and select the "Use SNI" checkbox, if you are using this extension, as well.

 If you have difficulties with "tmp" folder please check this article for help.